pasdoup/CookBookApp/README.md

 # CookBook App

 I'm still not sure if I want you to have access to that...
 So please be nice, it's my first mobile app and I could use some reassurance 🙈
-I don't really what you want to discover by looking at my code, so I guess you'll fing what you're looking for by yourself I'm not really sure what you're hoping to find in my code, but I guess you'll figure it out on your own.
+I'm not really sure what you're hoping to find in my code, but I guess you'll figure it out on your own.

 The goal was to build a mobile app to store and organize my recipes, and get into the habit of actually writing them down.